IBM/smart-email-support/README.md

 ## 6. Setup SendGrid service
 Sendgrid service is used to send emails from our application to customers.
 - Create an instance of sendgrid [here](https://console.bluemix.net/catalog/services/sendgrid).
+Select free plan.
 - Create sendgrid apikey using this [link](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).
-- Update sendgrid api key in manifest.yml file against the key *sendgrid_api_key*.
+- Update sendgrid api key in <project_root>/manifest.yml file against the key *sendgrid_api_key*.
+- In <project_root>/manifest.yml, from email id is provided.
+User is free to change this email id to any email id they wish to, provided they have password for it.

 ## 7. Deploy application and send emails
-- Go to the cloned project parent folder and open manifest.yml in any text editor.
-- In command prompt, change directory to cloned project parent folder using command `cd email-support-classifier`.
+- Go to the cloned project parent folder.
+In command prompt, change directory to cloned project parent folder using command `cd smart-email-support`.
+- Open manifest.yml in any text editor.
-- Under *services* update the Cloudant service instance name.
+- Under **services** update the Cloudant service instance name.
 - On command prompt, login to IBM Cloud using `ibmcloud login` or `ibmcloud login --sso` (for federated login).
 - Run the below command to deploy the application to IBM Cloud.
 ```